 Curate the best in [your] business.
 Remember, other bloggers, aren’t “competitors” in the same way that companies are to other organizations.
 Therefore, posting links to some of the best content in your blog’s niche is an excellent way to gain a huge following and establish quite a bit of trust.
 Bloggers love following other bloggers who post their stuff!

 Adopt the 70-20-10 posting rule.
 In social media marketing, this rule can be broken down into three specific categories of social media content, as follows:

-- 70% of your social content should add value to your store and build your brand’s recognition and attracting visitors to visit your site.
+- 70% of your social content should add value to your store, build your brand’s recognition, and attract visitors to visit your site.

-- 20% of your social content should share ideas from others in your industry (content curation) and spreading the love.
+- 20% of your social content should share ideas from others in your industry (content curation) and spread love.
 This increases the chances of something you share going viral, which can explode your social following.

 - 10% of your social content should promote you.
 Or, consider these posts experimental in nature.
 You’re trying new things to see what works.
 You’re getting out of your comfort zone and pushing the envelope.

 I write a lot about email marketing on this site, and for a good reason.
 Your email list is one of your best methods to reach your readers.
 Never forget that your email subscribers are ready and willing to visit your page.

 After all, that's why they dropped their email into your opt-in form.

 Here's a challenge: Would you like to venture a guess about what typical Internet users spend the most time doing online?
 And no, it has nothing to do with watching porn.